Ethiopian election expected to deepen rifts | DW | 11.05.2021

 "I am convinced that elections are a must in the current situation in Ethiopia," party chairman Girma Seifu told DW.
 "We need a national consensus.
 But creating such a concept is time-consuming."

-Davison expects EZEMA to mount a strong challenge to Abiy's PP in June.
+Davison expects EZEMA to mount a strong challenge to Abiy Ahmed's Prosperity Party in June.

 "The only question is to what extent a victory can be seen as having popular legitimacy," Davison told DW.